ibi/wf-extensions-chart/com.ibi.ratio/README.md

 	      "enabled": true
 	    }
 	}
 You can customize category axis ( ordinal axis on the left ), ratio axes ( top and bottom sides of the chart ) and risers.
-You can also enable/disable the tooltip.
+You can also enable/disable the tooltip. `risers.label.format` uses the same format string as Moonbeam.
 ## Data Buckets

 ### Measures: